Raman12082005/codeforces-tagwise_question-tracker/README.md

 CF tagwise_question Tracker is a public, stateless Codeforces analytics website.

-A visitor enters a public Codeforces profile URL and receives an interactive dashboard containing profile information, solved-problem statistics, ** topic analysis **, submission activity, rating progression and solving progress.
+A visitor enters a public Codeforces profile URL and receives an interactive dashboard containing profile information, solved-problem statistics, topic analysis, submission activity, rating progression and solving progress.

 No account is required.